hofstadter-io/hof/docs/content/getting-started/code-generation.md

 ### Writing to file

-Use  `=` (equal) to write to a file after the template name.
+Use  `=` (equal) to write to a file by name.

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue -T template.txt=output.txt
 {{</codeInner>}}

 If you want to write all outputs to a directory, use the `-O` flag.
 Files will have the same name as the template if not set individually.

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue -T template.txt -O out/
 {{</codeInner>}}

-You can control the filename from the data by using an inline template as the output name.
+You can set the filename from data by using an inline template as the output name.
 Make sure you "wrap it in quotes".

 {{<codeInner title="> terminal" lang="sh">}}